 In order to be eligible, students must submit the FAFSA application, complete a master promissory note, loan request and entrance counseling.
-Repayment of interest begins six months after student is no longer enrolled at least half-time.
+Repayment of interest begins six months after a student is no longer enrolled at least half-time.

-Freshman--\$3,500/yr., Sophomore--\$4,500/yr., Juniors and Seniors--\$5,500/yr.
-Application available at www.Webber.edu/cfl-form.
+Freshman--\$3,500/yr., sophomore--\$4,500/yr., juniors and seniors--\$5,500/yr.